Revival of the Hebrew language: Eliezer Ben-Yehuda

 Jewish communities with different colloquial languages had used Hebrew to communicate with each other across Europe and the Near East since the Middle Ages.
 The use of Hebrew enabled Jews to flourish in international trade throughout Europe and Asia during the Middle Ages.
 In Jewish communities that existed throughout Europe, the Middle East, North Africa, and India, Jewish merchants knew enough Hebrew to communicate, and thus had a much easier time trading with each other than non-Jews had trading internationally due to the language barrier.
-As Jews in Palestine spoke a variety of languages such as Arabic, Ladino, Yiddish, and French, inter-communal affairs that required verbal communication were handled in a modified form of Medieval Hebrew.
+As Jews in Palestine spoke a variety of languages such as Arabic, Judaeo-Spanish, Yiddish, and French, inter-communal affairs that required verbal communication were handled in a modified form of Medieval Hebrew.
 Hebrew was used by Jews from different linguistic backgrounds in marketplaces in Jerusalem since at least the early 19th century.

 Eliezer Ben-Yehuda (1858–1922) (אליעזר בן יהודה) is often regarded as the "reviver of the Hebrew language" ("מחיה השפה העברית"): he was the first to raise the concept of reviving Hebrew, to publish articles in newspapers on the topic, and he initiated the project known as the Ben-Yehuda Dictionary.
 However, what finally brought about the revitalization of Hebrew were developments in the settlements of the First Aliyah and the Second Aliyah.
 The first Hebrew schools were established in these settlements, Hebrew increasingly became a spoken language of daily affairs, and finally became a systematic and national language.
 Yet Ben-Yehuda's fame and notoriety stems from his initiation and symbolic leadership of the Hebrew revival.

 Ben-Yehuda's main innovation in the revival of the Hebrew language lies in his having invented many new words to denote objects unknown in Jewish antiquity, or that had long been forgotten in their original Hebrew usage and context.
 He invented words such as ḥatzil (חציל) for an eggplant (aubergine) [adapted from Arabic ḥayṣal (حَيْصَل)] and ḥashmal (חשמל) [adapted from Akkadian elmešu] for electricity, although the latter word (ḥashmal), found in the Book of Ezekiel, chapter 1, has been explained by Rabbi Yehuda in the 1st-century CE as meaning "fiery creatures who speak."